sitepress/website/pages/basics/models.html.md

 order: 5
 ---

-Page Models are a powerful way to manage sets of pages and access their content programatically from all other parts of the website.
-For example, if a small dental practice wants to list their locations on a website, they might create the following pages in `./pages/people`.
+Page Models are a powerful way to manage sets of pages and access their content programmatically from all other parts of the website.
+For example, if a website wants to feature pages for each member of their team, they might create the following pages in `./pages/people`.

 The first page we'd create lives at `./pages/people/brad.html.md`: